wpdas/chain-db/readme.md

 Use this server to test ChainDB while testing your application or while creating a new Client Library.

 **Chain DB Test Server:** https://gull-dominant-mistakenly.ngrok-free.app.

+You can use it instead of `http://localhost:2818`.
 This server may not be always available.

+## Example Apps

+[Chat App](https://github.com/wpdas/chat-app-chaindb-nextjs): Real-time Chat App built using ChainDB and ChainDB TS Client.

 ## Features